Glenlyon, Victoria: History

 In 1846, Richard Babington and John Carpenter purchased a part of the Holcombe Run (originally part of A.F.
 Mollisons Coliban Run) and called it Glenlyon after their Scottish home.

 Copy of the original Crown Survey by the Victorian Colonial government in 1867 establishing and planning the township of Glenlyon.

 Glenlyon Post Office opened around May 1858 and closed in 1973.

 Glenlyon once had a primary school and hotels but all are closed.

 The original general store operated until approx 2009 when it closed.
 A new general store opened in the old premises, bringing to the town a revitalised heart.
 The revitalised store, which is well utilised by tourists passing through does duty as a cafe with an outdoor eating area and selected groceries.
 Beside the store is the local community notice board.

-The historic old Shire Hall in the main street, once home of the Shire of Glenlyon before it merged with the neighbouring Borough of Daylesford in May 1966 (itself the subject of the local council reorganisations in 1995 into the bigger Shire of Hepburn) is used as a public hall.
-The Glenlyon Progress Association is the designated "owner" of the Hall.
-In 2017/18 a large amount of funding was received from Regional Development Victoria to renovate the Hall, which reopened in March 2018 to great acclaim.
+The former Shire Hall on the main street served as the seat of the Shire of Glenlyon until the shire merged with the neighbouring Borough of Daylesford in May 1966.
+The building is now used as a public hall and is nominally owned by the Glenlyon Progress Association.
+In 2017–18, Regional Development Victoria provided funding for renovations, and the hall reopened in March 2018.

-A village market is also held in and around the Glenlyon Hal on the third Saturday of the month.
+A village market is also held in and around the Glenlyon Hall on the third Saturday of the month.

-The nearby Glenlyon Recreation Reserve (in Dysart Street) is also the location of a mineral spring and picnic ground (like those that exist in Hepburn Springs but with no crowds) with a bore and hand pump allowing visitors to 'sample' for themselves the heavily mineralised water.
-The spring is located to the far side of the recreation reserve along the unsealed Suttons Lane.
-Parking and BBQ facilities are provided at the spring.

-Glenlyon Recreation Reserve is also home to the Glenlyon & District Pony Club with events throughout the year.
+Glenlyon Recreation Reserve is also home to the Glenlyon & District Pony Club.

 The major activity held in Glenlyon is the annual Paint Glenlyon and Dee Waterhouse Memorial Art Prize Competition, held around the Easter break.
 Entrants must have painted a (recognisable) landscape in/around Glenlyon.
 With a first prize of $1000 it is one of the largest art prizes in regional Australia.
 This is sponsored and organised by the Glenlyon Progress Association.

-Glenlyon District News is published monthly.
+Demographics

+As at the 2021 Census, Glenlyon had a population of 431 people.
+The median age of the local population is 53 as of 2021.
+The top 5 cultural backgrounds of the local population are broken up into 41.3% claiming English heritage, 31.6% Australian heritage, 15.3% Irish, 11.1% Scottish and 4.9% Germany—however, of these numbers, 72.6% were actually born in Australia, 6.7% in England and 2.8% in New Zealand.
+87% only spoke English at home.
+48.7% are employed in professional or managerial roles with 15.1% as technicians and trades workers and 11.6% as community and personal service workers.